aecHive/Swarm-Creation-Guide/README.md

 ## Overview

-Firstly, read more about the aecHive community on the landing page [here](https://aechive.net).
+Firstly, read more about the aecHive community at our home page [here](https://aechive.net).
 The platform represents a set of components to aid community lead innovation.

 ## Content